Atiar11/Laptop-Price-Predictor/README.md

 ## Live Demo
 The application is hosted on GitHub Pages:
 **[View Live App](https://atiar11.github.io/Laptop-Price-Predictor/)**
+Since the app runs entirely in your browser (serverless), it may take 10-20 seconds to load the first time while it downloads the Python runtime.
+Subsequent loads will be much faster.

 ## 🛠️ Installation
 To run this project locally, follow these steps: